Costs and Key Dates

 ||First quarterly payment of tuition due.

-- Seminar dates will be in July and January.
-More specific dates for later seminars are provided after enrollment.
+- More specific dates for later seminars are provided after enrollment.
 View an overall schedule of the program.

 - For questions, please call 651-641-3203

 Seminars are held on the campus of Luther Seminary in St. Paul, Minnesota.